 Frankie & Johnny

 417 container modules are stacked onto each other into three long volumes to make up the student dormitory Frankie & Johnny in Berlin Treptow.
-The COR-TEN steel shipping containers are shifted slightly towards the outside and inside and create a playful architecture that at the same time is metaphoric for the lively and vibrant new form of cooperative living they create.
+The corten steel shipping containers, which are shifted slightly towards the outside and inside, produce a characteristic architecture and create at the same time a space for a lively and vibrant new form of cooperative living.

 In the first stage of construction, High Cube Containers 40‘, measuring 12.19 m x 2.90 m each, were used as a basic component.
 In the second and third stage, prefabricated modular systems have been implemented.
 The units can be connected into primarily single, but also double or triple units.
 The open air spaces, i.e. the access balconies between the buildings, form the heart of the ensemble.
 The communicative in-between zone is a place of meeting and exchange that serves as a common balcony at the same time.